Agents at scale in enterprises: A different perspective

 Real-World Impact

-Brain, one of our flagship clients, uses our platform to provide portfolio accounting for 1,300+ funds and family offices across Latin America, with less than 80 employees.
+We’re extending these same capabilities to our clients.
+For example, Brain, one of our flagship partners, leverages our platform to deliver portfolio accounting for 1,500+ funds and family offices throughout Latin America—with a team of fewer than 80 employees.

-By comparison, competitors like Formidium, serving a similar number of clients, require 500+ employees.
+By comparison, Brain’s competitors like Formidium, serving a similar number of clients, require 500+ employees.

 That’s the power of AI done right.